 Three types of outsourcing models for implementing your project

 We already have an idea about the advantages and disadvantages of IT outsourcing.
-Now we’ll consider three business models of outsourcing, namely the dedicated team, fixed price, and time and materials models.
+Now we’ll consider three business models of outsourcing, namely the dedicated team model, fixed capacity pricing model, and time and materials model.
 Your choice of model should depend on the nature and needs of your project.

 The dedicated team model is used for long-term projects where requirements are unclear and vary with changes in the scope.
 It’s also used when the customer’s own team doesn’t have skills or expertise in certain areas.
 A dedicated outsourcing team can be connected to a client’s team to perform high-quality, unique, and specific projects without expanding the client’s core team.